sophearyrin-dev/FoodDeliveryApplication/README.md

 ## Eureka Server
 - Eureka Server is a key component in microservices architecture, particularly when using Spring Cloud Netflix.
 It is a service registry that helps manage and coordinate microservices within a distributed system.

+## API Gateway
+An API Gateway acts as a single entry point for all client requests to the underlying microservices.
+It functions as a reverse proxy that routes requests, performs authentication and authorization, handles cross-cutting concerns like logging and rate limiting, and sometimes transforms responses.

 ## Naming Rule of API endpoint
 - Use Nouns for Resources: Use nouns to represent resources (e.g., restaurants, orders, users).
 - Plural Form: Use the plural form for resource names when referring to collections (e.g., /restaurants, /orders).